Start the New Year With a Clean Driving Record

 No matter what you’ve been up against, a new year brings new opportunities for change.
 And with Kitchin Law Firm, you don’t have to walk through these tough situations alone.

 Did you make a decision you weren’t proud of?
-Did you get points added to your license from yet another speeding ticket in Missouri?
+Did you get points on your license from yet another speeding ticket in Missouri?
 Rather than seeing these things as past failures, you can view them as opportunities to learn from and work towards making better decisions in the year aheads.
 (Learn how to Kitchin Law Firm can help you handle your Kansas and Missouri traffic ticket here).

 3. Make Safe Driving a Top Priority.
 With the overwhelming amount of fatalities that happen while operating a motor vehicle every year, taking steps to make safety a priority should come second to none.

 In 2017 alone, 37,133 people were killed in auto-related accidents.
-An estimated 10,874 of those fatalities happened as a result of drunk driving, with a driver having an illegal BAC of 0.8 or higher, and 67% of those had at least one driver with a BAC of .15 or higher.
+An estimated 10,874 of those fatalities happened as a result of drunk driving, with a driver having an illegal BAC of 0.8 or higher.
+And, 67% of those had at least one driver with a BAC of .15 or higher.

 Drunk driving isn’t the only thing keeping auto-related deaths on the rise.
-Distracted driving has become one of the most prominent issues (some call it an epidemic) leading to injury and death on the road.
+Distracted driving has become one of the most prominent issues (some call it an epidemic) leading to car accident injury and death on the road.
 The Center For Disease Control and Prevention, estimates that 9 people in the U.S. die every day due to distracted driver.

 It only takes 3 seconds after you take your eyes off the road for an accident to happen.

 Distracted driving is any of the following (but not limited to):